jp7677/dxvk-nvapi/README.md

 ## How to use

+Using DXVK-NVAPI in Proton, Lutris or Wine requires DXVK to see the GPU as an NVIDIA GPU.

+- Disable the `nvapiHack` in DXVK with `dxgi.nvapiHack = False` set in a DXVK configuration file, see [dxvk.conf](https://github.com/doitsujin/dxvk/blob/master/dxvk.conf#L51).
+- Spoof an NVIDIA GPU when running a non-NVIDIA GPU with `dxgi.customVendorId = 10de` set in a DXVK configuration file, see [dxvk.conf](https://github.com/doitsujin/dxvk/blob/master/dxvk.conf#L31).

+### Proton (6.3-6 and higher)

+- Copy `nvapi64.dll`/`nvapi.dll` into the `dist/lib/wine/nvapi`/`dist/lib64/wine/nvapi` folder of your Proton installation, eg in `.steam/steam/steamapps/common/Proton 6.3/`.
+- Use `PROTON_ENABLE_NVAPI=1` as launch argument.

+### Lutris

+- TODO

+### Wine

 - Copy `nvapi64.dll`/`nvapi.dll` into the `system32`/`syswow64` folder of your x64/x86 Wine prefix.
 - Ensure that Wine uses the native version of `nvapi64`/`nvapi`, e.g. with `WINEDLLOVERRIDES=nvapi64,nvapi=n`.
 - Ensure that Wine uses DXVK's `dxgi.dll`, use it e.g. with `WINEDLLOVERRIDES=dxgi=n`.
-- Disable the `nvapiHack` in DXVK with `dxgi.nvapiHack = False`, see [dxvk.conf](https://github.com/doitsujin/dxvk/blob/master/dxvk.conf#L51).
-- Spoof an NVIDIA GPU when running a non-NVIDIA GPU with `dxgi.customVendorId = 10de`, see [dxvk.conf](https://github.com/doitsujin/dxvk/blob/master/dxvk.conf#L31).

 ## Debugging